If you replayed your life and took the shortest path to where you are today, you’d see what an absurd amount of time was spent on the wrong things.

 Hard-to-game accomplishments have something in common: they create valuable output.
 For example, whereas earning an MBA or receiving an award creates no output, creating content that people actually enjoy—as in, receives high social engagement—does.

 (I recognize that you often have no choice but to reach for shiny credentials.
 They may be needed to advance your career.
 If they're unavoidable, they're unavoidable.
-This section is about seeking optional credentials.)
+But you can change your relationship to these vanity metrics.)

 The final category that your goals fall into is The Virtue Spectrum.
 This spectrum measures how authentically you care about a virtue you associate yourself with.